-Radon gas is a tasteless, odourless, cancer-causing gas that can only be identified by a Radon Test.
+Radon gas is a tasteless, odourless, cancer-causing gas that can only be identified by a radon test.
 Radon is everywhere, and is especially more dominant within the Canadian Shield due to the surplus of rock and minerals that make up the terrain.
-While it is highest in the provinces of Manitoba and Saskatchewan, radon is present in all homes over the country.
+While it is highest in the provinces of Manitoba and Saskatchewan, radon is present in all homes over the country, including Ottawa.

-Radon gas is produced naturally when uranium in the earth’s rock and soil breaks down.
-It is impossible to detect without proper testing and equipment, and it can cause serious health risks if not treated professionally.
+Radon is colourless, odourless, and tasteless, making it impossible to detect without proper testing and equipment, and it can cause serious health risks if not treated professionally.

 Radon gas is radioactive, as such, prolonged exposure can lead to several health risks, with the greatest one being lung cancer.

 Radon is the second leading cause of lung cancer in Canadian smokers, and the first leading cause in Canadian non-smokers.
 So it’s more important than ever to protect you and your family by mitigating radon gas in your home.
 One way to do this is by booking a radon test with our certified professionals.

 Radon may get into any home in Canada, regardless of the home’s age or condition, whenever the indoor air pressure is less than that of the ground.

 The small atoms that make up radon gas can make their way inside from a surprisingly large number of places.
 Although any point where the house structure comes in contact with the earth is especially vulnerable, radon might enter your house via any one of a number of spots, including:

 Once inside, extremely heavy radon atoms usually become most concentrated in the home’s low-lying areas, or smaller, cramped spaces where it is hard to leave, such as a basement or crawl space, small rooms and bedrooms.

 With the risks of radon in mind, and without knowing if or for how long you or your family could’ve been exposed, the best and safest moment to test your home for radon is now!